majdal/modex/wiki/Platforms-and-APIs.md

     * Related: [dat](https://github.com/maxogden/dat), a version control (but not query!) system for tabular/object data.
     * [PyTables](http://www.pytables.org/moin) which eschews SQL in favour of hdf5's optimized idea of what a database is (**This isn't SQL.** where does this fit in??
 * Maps (_vector maps look a lot like tables, except with a special set of 'geometry' types; raster maps are a different beast_). generally
+    * [Cassandra](https://cassandra.apache.org/) claims to be NoSQL, but it's a lot closer to SQL than everything else below.
 **Map Data** _is complicated_
     * [ArcGIS Server](http://www.esri.com/software/arcgis/arcgisserver/)
     * [PostGIS](http://postgis.net/) for postgres